 Potty Training

-• Per the Texas Education Agency, it is not mandatory that children be fully potty trained before entering a state-funded, public Pre-K program.
-However, it is strongly encouraged that families work diligently on potty training once their child is enrolled, if not before.
+• Per the Texas Education Agency, it is not mandatory that children be fully potty-trained before entering a state-funded, public Pre-K program.
+However, families are strongly encouraged to work diligently on potty training once their child is enrolled, if not before.

 Learning to use the toilet independently is a major milestone for all children, and here in Denton ISD we understand that each child may reach that milestone a little bit differently.
-Our educators partner with families to ensure that all children feel supported both at home and at school throughout the process of potty training.
+Our educators partner with families to ensure that all children feel supported at home and school throughout potty training.

 As a family member, here's how you can help support your child's independence with toileting, whether at home or at school.